-The Electrical and Computer Engineering department wants to create a mini quadcopter drone that is suitable for lab experiments in CprE 488.
-This class is focused on teaching students about embedded system design.
+The Electrical and Computer Engineering department wants to create a mini quadcopter drone that is suitable for lab experiments in the CprE 488.
 The drone must be at most 4.5 by 4.5 inches in size and must be easy for students to use their own C code to control the drone.
 In addition to designing this drone, there must be a ground control program for students to connect to, and communicate with the drone.
 There must also be a test station where the drone's movement can be observed about a particular axis.